kwtoh/devchallenge-weather-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a Weather application built using React and TailWind.

+Thanks Metaweather API for the awesome api.

 ## Available Scripts